 When a user clicks on a paid ad, they are driven to a landing page whose sole purpose is to entice someone to take a specific action.
 Conveying trust is a key way to optimize landing pages to improve ROI from paid search campaigns.

 Vivint put trust to the test by A/B testing how non-brand search term landing pages performed when incorporating Trustpilot reviews.
-The goal of this landing page is to drive leads by either form completion or inbound calls.
+The goal of the landing page was to drive leads by either form completion or inbound calls.

 Over the 28-day testing period, Vivint saw a 12% overall improvement in conversions from the version of the landing page with the Trustpilot reviews, contributing to 13% more in sales revenue.
 Furthermore, inbound calls, which convert twice as well into sales as form completions, saw a 17% increase in conversions.